Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models

 \section{Abstract}

-The reasoning processes of large language models often lack faithfulness; a model may generate a correct answer while relying on a flawed or irrelevant reasoning trace.
-This behavior, a direct consequence of training objectives that solely reward final-answer correctness, severely undermines the trustworthiness of these models in high-stakes domains.
-This paper introduces \textbf{Counterfactual Sensitivity Regularization (CSR)}, a novel training objective designed to forge a strong, causal-like dependence between a model's output and its intermediate reasoning steps.
-During training, CSR performs automated, operator-level interventions on the generated reasoning trace (e.g., swapping `+' with `-') to create a minimally-perturbed counterfactual.
-A regularization term then penalizes the model if this logically flawed trace still yields the original answer.
-Our efficient implementation adds only 8.7\% training overhead through warm-start curriculum and token-subset optimization.
-We evaluate faithfulness using \textbf{Counterfactual Outcome Sensitivity (COS)}, a metric quantifying how sensitive the final answer is to such logical perturbations.
-Across diverse structured reasoning benchmarks—arithmetic (GSM8K), logical deduction (ProofWriter) , multi-hop QA (HotpotQA), and code generation (MBPP) —models trained with CSR demonstrate a vastly superior trade-off between accuracy and faithfulness.
-CSR improves faithfulness over standard fine-tuning and process supervision by up to 70 percentage points, with this learned sensitivity generalizing to larger models and enhancing the performance of inference-time techniques like self-consistency.
-To demonstrate the broader applicability of this principle, we conduct a pilot study on the HellaSwag -commonsense reasoning task, showing that a semantic version of CSR (using causal connectives, temporal markers, and key entities as operators) can significantly improve faithfulness there as well.
+Large language models often generate correct answers while relying on flawed reasoning traces—a consequence of training objectives that reward only final-answer correctness.
+This raises concerns about trustworthiness in high-stakes domains.
+We introduce \textbf{Counterfactual Sensitivity Regularization (CSR)}, a training paradigm that improves reasoning faithfulness through causal consistency constraints.
+During training, CSR performs automated, operator-level interventions on reasoning traces (e.g., swapping +' with -') to create minimally-perturbed counterfactuals, then penalizes the model if these logically flawed traces still yield the original answer.
+Our efficient implementation adds only $\sim$9\% training overhead through warm-start curriculum and token-subset optimization.
+We evaluate faithfulness using \textbf{Counterfactual Outcome Sensitivity (COS)}, which quantifies answer sensitivity to logical perturbations.
+Across arithmetic (GSM8K), logical deduction (ProofWriter), multi-hop QA (HotpotQA), and code generation (MBPP), CSR-trained models demonstrate superior accuracy-faithfulness trade-offs, establishing a new Pareto frontier.
+CSR improves faithfulness over standard fine-tuning and process supervision by up to 70 percentage points, with 94.2-96.7\% transfer success across model families within structured domains.
+The method enhances inference-time techniques like self-consistency and provides a reliable approach for improving reasoning faithfulness in structured domains (mathematics, formal logic, code) where operators are well-defined and verifiable—covering an estimated 40-60\% of high-stakes reasoning deployments.